 If your loved one or family member has been arrested, they have the right to be released on bail.
 All persons arrested for most offences except murder and other violent felonies have a right to be bailed out.
 You should contact a professional bondsman in Greeley to assist you with the bonding process.

-What usually happens is that the judge sets the amount of bail with considerations for the defendant’s personal circumstances.
-These include the assurance that the defendant will appear for all scheduled court proceedings, safety of the community, the seriousness of the crime and the defendant’s personal record.
+What usually happens is that the judge sets the amount of bail with consideration for the defendant’s personal circumstances.
+These include the assurance that the defendant will appear for all scheduled court proceedings, the safety of the community, the seriousness of the crime, and the defendant’s personal record.

 Here are some possible reasons why the court may revoke bail: